 Is it graded?

-Yes, from consideration of the size of pearls to the firmness, sheen, and clarity of flavor.
-Grade A Osetra commands a premium for a good reason.
+Yes — from pearl size to firmness, sheen, and clarity of flavor.
+Grade A Osetra commands a premium for good reason.

-👉 Want to compare?
-The Haute Entrée Founder’s Selection allows you to savor the expertly curated selections microscopically.
+→ Want to compare?
+The Connoisseur Caviar Set lets you savor expertly curated selections side by side.

 Before opening, premium Osetra can last 4 to 6 weeks refrigerated.
 Consume within 1–3 days of opening.